 Marchette mansion.
 Bruno tries calling Dylan's house again, but the line is still busy.
 He glances over at the clock and eeeeekkk!! it's already 5:30pm!!
 He calls the Peach Pit and gets a hold of Brandon and tells him that Tony put a hit out on Dylan.
 Brandon runs out (in the pouring rain), leaps in his car, and races over to Dylan's.
 Why didn't Bruno think to do this earlier?

 Dylan's house.
 Dylan hasn't had any luck finding Trouble, and Toni is very worried she'll get cold and/or sick.
 He promises to continue looking and suggests that she head over to her pa's place and see what the "surprise" is.
 He reminds her not to take too long, since they have a plane to catch.
-She puts on a hooded raincoat, tells him she loves him, and jumps in his Porsche..
+She puts on a hooded raincoat, tells him she loves him, and jumps into his Porsche..

 Brandon arrives and looks relieved to see Dylan still in one piece.
 He quickly tells him that Bruno called and said that something nefarious is up at Marchette's.
 Dylan pales and tells him that Toni already left to visit her pa...and the two rush out to follow her.